TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/AdditionalFeatures/SoftReferences/Index.rst

 ^^^^^^^^^^^^^^^

-"Soft References" are references to database elements, files, email addresses, URls etc. which are found in-text in content.
-The <link [page\_id]> tag from typical bodytext fields are an example of this.
+"Soft References" are references to database elements, files, email addresses, URLs etc. which are found inside text fields.
+The :code:`<link[page_id]>` tag found in bodytext fields is an example of this.

 The Soft Reference parsers are used by the system to find these references and process them accordingly in import/export actions and copy operations.
-Also, the soft references are utilized by integrity checking functions.
+Also, the soft references are used by integrity checking functions.